 - Market Research – Business and Finance

-- Politics – Law, Policy, and Nonprofit
+- Politics – Law and Public Service

 Explore the Career Pathways by participating in events, reading profiles of students’ and alumni experiences, and by joining a pathway (or two).
 Remember to look at the next steps pages to get ideas for immediate ways to prepare yourself for great internships and a productive, rewarding career after graduation.